Signal Intelligence Regiment (KONA): KONA 7

-Feste 1, the former Army intercept station in Stuttgart, which had been stationed in Strasbourg in 1940, Brittany in 1941, and later that year in Montpellier, and later they moved to Italy and was attached to KONA 7 in 1943 The main task of Feste 1, was interception.
+Feste 1, the former Army intercept station in Stuttgart, had been stationed in Strasbourg in 1940, Brittany in 1941, and later that year in Montpellier.
+It then moved to Italy and was attached to KONA 7 in 1943.
+The main task of Feste 1 was interception.
 No evaluation was done by the personnel who consisted of radio intercept operations, telegraph and telephone operators and D/F operators.